 Explore La Trobe courses.

-Past La Trobe University students who have previously completed CSE4DBF (Database Fundamentals) are ineligible to enrol in this subject.
+Past La Trobe University students who have previously completed CSE4DBF (Database Fundamentals) or CSE2DCX (Database Fundamentals on the Cloud) are ineligible to enrol in this subject.

 No additional requirements

 - This is in the range of 10 to 12 hours of study each week.

 Equivalent full time study load (EFTSL) is one way to calculate your study load.
 One (1.0) EFTSL is equivalent to a full-time study load for one year.